vseducation/documentation/README.md

 # vseducation
 The .NET Visual Studio Education blog site.

+Hello, World and welcome to the Visual Studio Education on GitHub!

 # Facebook Page: http://www.facebook.com/visualstudioeducation
 # GitHub Repositories: http://www.github.com/vsedudation
 # Bogs and Examples: http://lsdn.azurewebsites.net

 # Purpose
-The purpose is to bring together those who have intress in programming, web design or wants to learn any of technologies that are offered.
+The purpose is to bring together those who have simular intress in programming, web design or wants to learn any of technologies that are offered for Visual Studio, Azure and simular technologies via Open Source or otherwise.

 # Repository Files
 The files will be uploaded when they are completed.
 Please bear in mind this is a slow process since I work on many projects at once.